 Teaching kids about money

 Rather than see Fortnite as a threat, why not use the game as an opportunity to teach your kids about money?
+You can connect up a Rooster Card up to plenty of the payment accounts, and discuss with your son or daughter how much they have, and how much they’d like to spend.
 Setting spending goals and limits helps children appreciate the value of money.
 You could even talk about how a free game like Fortnite makes money.
 The game took $1.8bn in revenue last year.
 If there’s one winner here, it’s certainly the game’s developers.